Marvel stars. George Clooney. Tom Selleck. David Bowie's wife.brings together a vast cast of

-Though "Captain America" leaped from comics to the movie theatre all the way back in 1944, it was more than 40 years until Marvel's next big screen outing.
-During that time, Marvel figurehead Stan Lee left behind the comics he had made his name writing to make a full-time job of shopping the company's characters to TV and movie producers.
+Marvel's first movie was Captain America all the way back in 1944.
+Later, left behind the comics he had made his name writing and became the company's full-time Hollywood ambassador, shopping the comic characters to TV and movie producers.

-The delightful "Marvel Comics: The Untold Story" by Sean Howe details how in the 1970s, '80s and '90s stars from Tom Selleck, Brigitte Nielsen and Carl Weathers to George Clooney and Leonardo DiCaprio came close to donning the capes and tights of Marvel's heroes.
-Click through our gallery to see what those movies could have looked like, and try and tell us they wouldn't all have been amazing:
+The delightful Marvel Comics: The Untold Story by Sean Howe details how in the 1970s, '80s and '90s stars from Brigitte Nielsen and Carl Weathers to Leonardo DiCaprio came close to donning the capes and tights of Marvel's heroes.

 So why did none of these potential movies make it?